What is HPV?

 - 50 per cent of penile cancers

-- 60 per cent of oropharyngeal cancers (cancers of the back of the throat, including the base of the tongue and tonsils).
+- 60 per cent of cancers of the back of the mouth and throat (oropharyngeal cancers).

 HPV and genital warts